signalogic/SigSRF_SDK/mediaTest_readme.md

 Note in the above SDP file example that comments, marked by "#", are supported, although there is no widely accepted method of commenting SDP info mentioned in RFCs or other standards.

-<a name="StreamGroups"></a>
+<a name="StreamGroupsCmdLine"></a>
 ## Stream Groups

-Stream groups are groupings of input streams, related by call participants, analytics criteria, or other association.
-Each stream group consists of up to eight (8) "contributors" that may be added and deleted from the group at any time, and for which packet flow may start and stop at any time.
-The SigSRF streamlib module performs the following stream group processing:
+[Stream groups](#user-content-streamgroups) are groupings of input streams, related by call participants, analytics criteria, or other association.

-1) Maintain contributor integrity (manage stream gaps and alignment)
-2) Group actions (merge, conference, deduplicate streams, etc)
-3) Improve output quality (conceal frame loss)
-4) Apply media domain signal processing (examples include speech recognition, FFT, sound detection)

-The above processing is shown in <a href="https://github.com/signalogic/SigSRF_SDK#user-content-telecommodedataflowdiagram">data flow diagrams</a> "Stream Groups" and "Media Domain Processing" blocks.

-mediaMin enables stream groups with the 0x400 flag in the command line -dN options.
+mediaMin enables stream groups with the 0x400 flag in the command line -dN options argument.
 When enabled mediaMin's default behavior is to assign all streams from the same input source (e.g. a pcap file, UDP port, etc) to a group.
 Other command line options can be used to modify this.

 The mediaMin command below processes an input pcap containing two (2) AMR-WB 12650 bps RTP streams, of which the first stream creates three (3) additional dynamic RTP streams, for a total of five (5) RTP streams.